 Now, you have made your syrup, on to the reduction.
 Add the syrup back to the pan and add in your sugar.
-Be mindful the syrup will sweeten as it thickens, so don’t over sweeten at the beginning.
 Mix and cook on medium again.
-You can stir occasionally, but it really should be okay to cook for awhile.
+Stir occasionally.

 You are done!
 Now, time to assemble.
 This is the easiest part.
 I will give you my measurements, but you are free to mix it up a bit if you prefer.

-For 2 cup mason jar, I used 1/3 cup lime simple syrup, 1 1/4 cup ice water and 4 tablespoons the cherry reduction.
-For my son’s, who loves soda, I did 1/3 cup syrup, 1 1/4 cup 7-up, and 4 tablespoons cherry reduction.
+For the 2 cup mason jar, I used ⅓ cup lime simple syrup, 1 ¼ cup ice water, and 4 tablespoons the cherry reduction.
+For my son, who loves soda, I did ⅓ cup syrup, 1 ¼ cup 7-up, and 4 tablespoons cherry reduction.
 This is really sweet, but he loves it.